wp-plugins/ad-inserter/readme.txt

 == Description ==

-A simple solution to insert any ad code into Wordpress. **Perfect for AdSense or contextual Amazon ads.** Simply enter any HTML/Javascript/PHP code and select where and how you want to display it (including widgets).
+A simple solution to insert any code into Wordpress. **Perfect for AdSense or contextual Amazon ads.** Simply enter any HTML/Javascript/PHP code and select where and how you want to display it.

-Display Options:
+Automatic Display Options:

-*   Display ad Before Content (before post or page text)
+*   Display Before Content (before post or page text)
-*   Display ad Before Selected Paragraph (0 means random paragraph):
+*   Display Before Selected Paragraph (0 means random paragraph):
+*   Display After Selected Paragraph (0 means random paragraph):
-*   Display ad After Content (after post or page text)
+*   Display After Content (after post or page text)
-*   Display ad Before Title (does not work with all themes)
+*   Display Before Title (does not work with all themes)
-*   Display ad Before Excerpt
+*   Display Before Excerpt
-*   Display ad After Excerpt
+*   Display After Excerpt
-*   Ad as a Widget
+*   As a Widget
-*   Manual - Insert {adinserter AD_NUMBER} or {adinserter AD_NAME} into post or page HTML code to display ad with AD_NAME name or number AD_NUMBER at this position
+*   Manual - Insert shortcode [adinserter block="BLOCK_NUMBER"] or [adinserter name="BLOCK_NAME"] into post or page HTML code to display block with BLOCK_NAME name or BLOCK_NUMBER number at this position
-*   PHP function call `<?php echo adinserter (AD_NUMBER); ?>` - Insert code block AD_NUMBER at any position in template file
+*   PHP function call `<?php echo adinserter (BLOCK_NUMBER); ?>` - Insert code block BLOCK_NUMBER at any position in template file

 Additional Options:

 *   Use {category}, {short_category}, {title}, {short_title}, {tag}, {smart_tag} or {search_query} tags to insert actual post data into code blocks
 *   To rotate different ad versions separate them with |rotate|

+Display Block to:

+*   All users
+*   Logged in users
+*   Not logged in users

 Alignment:

 *   No Wrapping (leaves ad code as it is, otherwise it is wrapped by a div)
+*   Custom CSS (Custom CSS code for wrapping div)
 *   None
 *   Align Left
 *   Align Right